hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s.save('file.jpg', imshow_kwds=dict(cmap='viridis'))

-The number of pixels of the exported image can be adjusted:
+The resolution of the exported image can be adjusted:

 .. code-block:: python